jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.3 Log reviews
   - **Security Information and Event Management (SIEM)**: packages that collect information using the syslog functionality present in many devices, operating systems, and applications
+  - Log data is recorded in databases; common logs include:
+    - security, application, firewall, proxy, and change management logs
+  - Log files should be protected by centrally storing them and using permissions to restrict access, and archived logs should be set to read-only to prevent modification
   - Admins may choose to deploy logging policies through Windows Group Policy Objects (GPOs)
   - Logging systems should also make use of the Network Time Protocol (NTP) to ensure that clocks are synchronized on systems sending log entries to the SIEM as well as the SIEM itself, ensuring info from multiple sources have a consistent timeline
   - Information security managers should also periodically conduct log reviews, particularly for sensitive functions, to ensure that privileged users are not abusing their privileges